Gaurang03/Smile-Chrome-Extension/README.md

 # Smile Web Browser Extension

-An awesome Extension to lighten your mood by showing you a humourous content everytime you click on the logo of the extenion.
+An awesome Extension to lighten your mood by showing you a different humourous content everytime you click on the logo of the extenion.